fbpx

 Registered Charity Number 1151152

 Are you excited by Birthrights’ ambitions to work towards long term, systemic change that empowers women and birthing people?
-This is an exciting time to join our organisation as we embark on a new 10-year strategy.
+We are actively seeking a Treasurer to join our Board of Trustees to support the strategic management of our resources as we embark on our new ten year strategic plan.

-Please download the Trustee Recruitment Pack for the full information about the role, the requirements, the person specification and more.
+Download the trustee recruitment pack below for the full information about the role, the requirements, the person specification and more.
 The details of how to apply for the role are also contained within this pack.
-If you have further questions after reading it, please email: careers@birthrights.org.uk.
-You might also want to scroll down this page, to watch a short video showing you more about Birthrights’ work.

 Our recruitment principles